ruby-processing/JRubyArt/README.md

 # size goes here since processing-3.0a10, the processing guys hide this
 # by doing pre-processing on the pde file (check the java output).
-# FX2D works better for me (on linux) than JAVA2D with Ben Fry current loop() kludge
+# FX2D (is in the works but not 100%) default is still JAVA2D
 def settings
   size 400, 300, FX2D
 end